 Temperature Warm rooms are needed as they don't like the cold.
 Between 15°C (59°F) - 25°C (77°F).

-Feeding Once or twice a year at most using a liquid fertiliser.
+Feeding Four times a year using a liquid fertiliser.

 What do purple hues on the leaves indicate?
 If the purple is fairly extensive then there is a good chance you actually have a Variegated String of Hearts instead.